Here is our how-to guide to the most common trading terms in shipping.

 Cost, insurance and freight (CIF) is similar to CNF, except in this case the seller is responsible for the cargo insurance.

-Delivered at terminal (DAT) means that the seller pays for transportation till and including the destination terminal.
+Delivered at Place Unloaded (DPU) – previously known as Delivered At Terminal (DAT) – means that the seller pays for transportation till and including the destination terminal.
 That means the seller would pay for both ocean freight and any destination charges, but not customs clearance, which is for the account of the buyer.

 Delivered At Place (DAP)